kiba/Writings/atg/chp6_diplomacy.md

 "It's shaping up to be an interesting case."

-"Good thing he fell right into our lap, then."
+"At least he was dumb enough to fall right into ourlap."

 ***
 **FBI Special Agent Ben Brown**

-A faker shown up in the state of Nevada, impersonating a diplomat.
+Somebody shown up in the state of Nevada and started impersonating a diplomat.
 Strangely, he was good at it too, giving out too detailed description of a diplomat's personal life.
-Well, agent Ben Brown was there at the diplomat's house, to find that out, with a truck nearby with equipment for hunting bugging device.
+Well, agent Ben Brown was there at the diplomat's house, to find how the criminal pilfered personal information.
+He came prepared with a truck full of equipment for hunting bugging devices and horde of agents.

 It was a huge mansion, with well manicured lawns in a middle class neighborhood that was about to become the scene of a crime.

 He knocked on the door and rang the doorbell.
 It only took a moment for the door to answer.

-"Hello," the woman who is the diplomat's wife asked.
+"Hello," the diplomat's wife greeted.

 "I am special agent Ben Brown with the FBI.
 We have a search warrant for your house.
 We have reasons to believe that your house might be bugged..."